sdispater/pendulum/docs/docs/instantiation.md

 '1970-01-01T00:59:59+01:00'
 ```

-Finally, if you find yourself inheriting a `DateTime` instance,
+Finally, if you find yourself inheriting a `datetime.datetime` instance,
 you can create a `DateTime` instance via the `instance()` function.

 ```python